akmn35/new.dist/README.md

 #> [1] 0.1412194
 ```

-`pnoPDD` Distribution function for a new one parameter discrete
+`pnoPDD` Distribution function for a New One Parameter Discrete
-distribution with scale(theta) parameters.
+Distribution with scale (theta) parameters.

 ``` r
 library(new.dist)